K3DFD-Radio/PHL-MER-Group-PSWS/altinstall.md

-Content is user-generated and unverified.

-# **HamSCI Personal Space Weather Station**
+# **HamSCI Personal Space Weather Station - K3DFD Adaptation**

-## **HF wsprdaemon Receiver — Installation & Configuration Guide**
+## **HF RX888 WSPRdaemon Receiver — Installation & Configuration Guide**

 ---

 ## **Overview**

-The HF wsprdaemon Receiver is the core HF listening component of the HamSCI Personal Space Weather Station (PSWS).
-This guide walks through the complete setup: configuring the BIOS, installing Ubuntu Server, setting up the GPS-disciplined oscillator and RX-888 MkII SDR, and running the wsprdaemon software.
+The HF RX888 WSPRDaemon Receiver is the core HF listening component of the HamSCI Personal Space Weather Station (PSWS).
+This guide walks through the complete setup: configuring the BIOS, installing Ubuntu Server - with improved usability modifications, setting up the Leo Bodnar GPS-disciplined oscillator and RX-888 MkII SDR, running the wsprdaemon software and connecting to the HamSCI servers.

 ---

 ## **Part 1 — BIOS Configuration**

-Before installing the OS, you need to configure two important BIOS settings on the Beelink mini PC: fan speed (to prevent overheating) and power-loss behavior (so the system restarts automatically after a power outage).
+Before installing the OS, you may to configure two important BIOS settings on the Beelink mini PC: fan speed (to prevent overheating) and power-loss behavior (so the system restarts automatically after a power outage).
+This only applies if you are using the recommended Beelink PC.

 1. Plug in the Beelink PC and connect it to a monitor via HDMI or DisplayPort.
 Connect a keyboard — no mouse is needed.
 2. Power on the PC and immediately tap **Delete** repeatedly to enter the BIOS setup screen.
 If the OS boots instead, shut down and try again.